MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 peripheral devices like e.g. the keyboard.
 We'll also use the memory mapped I/O to configure the colour palette of the VGA output.

-However, before we implement the keyboard handling, we'll start with what we already have: the VGA output, and we'll use it to generate cool graphical effects.

 ## Addressing
 Since only a few bytes of data is transferred between the CPU and the peripheral devices, we'll reserve a total of sixty four bytes, half of which are read-only.